GOAL: Make Winooski Avenue Safer for Walking and Biking

 I am writing to express my support for the current plan proposed by the Winooski Avenue Transportation Study Team.
 Once implemented, these changes will go a long way towards improving safety and accessibility for those walking and biking along the corridor and will help to better connect the existing bike network within the city.

 In particular, I want to express how critical it is to have continuous bike lanes throughout the corridor.
-I would also stress the importance of addressing the safety challenges between Main and Pearl Streets (the most dangerous stretch) as soon as possible through a road diet to calm traffic, pedestrian refuge for safer crossing on foot, and installation of protected bike lanes.
+I would also stress the importance of addressing the safety challenges between Main and Pearl Streets (the most dangerous stretch) as soon as possible through a road diet to calm traffic, a pedestrian refuge for safer crossing on foot, and installation of protected bike lanes.

 Thank you for your consideration and for your efforts to improve safety for all modes along Winooski Ave.